mongodb/docs-realm/source/includes/realm-database.rst

 the data stored in those {+realm+}s synchronize between all client devices through a backend {+backend+} instance.
 That backend also stores {+realm+} data in a cloud-based {+atlas+} cluster running MongoDB.

+{+sync+} relies on a worker client that communicates with your application backend in a dedicated thread in your application.
+Additionally, synced {+realm+}s keep a history of changes to contained objects.
+Sync uses this history to resolve conflicts between client changes and backend changes.